-The Contractor shall develop emergency procedures, including the establishment of an emergency response team, that will enable rapid and effective response to all types of environmental emergencies.
+The Contractor shall develop emergency procedures that will enable rapid and effective response to all types of environmental emergencies.
 The Contractor's procedures for the following emergencies shall include:

 3.12.1 Fire

 The Contractor shall advise the relevant authority and affected landowners of a fire as soon as one starts and shall not wait until he can no longer control it.
 The Contractor shall ensure that his employees are aware of the procedure to be followed in the event of a fire.